Starting anything new (a day, a week, a month, a season, or a change) provides the perfect backdrop for a New Beginnings yoga class sequence.

 For all my yoga class sequences, I use a six stage strategy for planning.
 If you’re not familiar with it, you might find the following blog posts helpful:

-In this post, I’ll be sharing ideas and suggestions to teaching a yoga class around the theme of new beginnings.
+In this post, I’ll be sharing the posture sequence centered around the theme of new beginnings.

 Prefer videos?
 Watch how I plan a new beginning themed class.

 using this week's theme